filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_16/notes_16.md

 </ul>

 <p><b>COMMON ERRORS & DEBUGGING</b></p>
-<p>Errors are often some of the most annoying and common issues to occur when writing code. </p>
+<p>Errors are often some of the most annoying and common issues to occur when writing code.
+Whether it's a simple syntax mistake or a more complex logic issue, errors are an inevitable part of programming.
+Knowing how to debug effectively is essential in resolving them and ensuring that the code runs smoothly.</p>
 <ul>
-Visible Errors:
-1. Syntax Errors
-2. Logic
+<p>1. <b>Syntax Errors:</b> These are the most basic type of errors.
+They occur when the code does not follow the correct syntax of the programming language.
+Common causes include missing parentheses, extra commas, or incorrect keyword usage.
+Syntax errors are often easy to spot and fix because they are usually pointed out by the compiler or interpreter.</p>
+<p>2. <b>Logic Errors:</b> Logic errors occur when the code runs without crashing, but the output is not what you expect.
+These errors are trickier because they do not produce visible error messages and can be difficult to identify.
+They usually stem from incorrect algorithms, faulty conditions in loops, or wrong assumptions about the data being processed.</p>
 </ul>

+<p>To debug code, you first must read and interpret the error message.
+If the message is not giving a specific error, it often includes the first effected line.
+This means when resolving errors in SQL the first error encountered will be the only one listed.</p>

 <ul>
-To debug code, you first must read and interpret the error message.
-If the message is not giving a specific error, it often includes the first effected line.
-This mean when resolving errors in SQL the first error encountered will be the only one listed
+<li><b>Check the error message carefully:</b> If the message is not giving a specific error, it often includes the first affected line or a clue pointing to where things went wrong.</li>
+<li><b>Understand the context:</b> Sometimes errors can arise from data issues or unexpected input.
+Make sure to check the inputs and the expected output before diving into the code.</li>
+<li><b>Isolate the problem:</b> For SQL queries, the first error encountered will typically be the only one listed.
+If multiple issues exist, the first error message will often prevent the rest of the code from executing.
+It’s a good idea to correct the first error, test the code, and then move on to subsequent errors.</li>
+<li><b>Use debugging tools:</b> Tools like IDE debuggers, SQL EXPLAIN plans, or print statements can help you step through the code and see where things might be going wrong.</li>
+<li><b>Test frequently:</b> Running your code in small increments and checking the output frequently helps catch errors early.
+It’s much easier to fix smaller issues than to track down larger problems in a long piece of code.</li>
 </ul>

 <p><b>REFERENCE A DATABASE</b></p>